balmjs/balm-ui/docs/scripts/docs/guide/intro.md

 ### What is BalmUI?

-Following the [Material Design](https://material.io/components/) UI components for the web specification, we developed a BalmUI library antd that contains a set of high quality components and demos for building rich, interactive user interfaces.
+Following the [Material Design](https://material.io/components/) UI components for the web specification, we developed the BalmUI library that contains a set of high quality components and demos for building rich, interactive user interfaces.

 ### Reusability & Composition